 Claim to fame: St. Louis-style ribs

 Neighborhood: Plaza Midwood, Montford, Huntersville and Ballantyne

 Restaurateur Frank Scibelli toured barbecue joints throughout Texas, picking up invaluable tips before debuting his popular concept, Midwood Smokehouse, in Charlotte.
-The cooks on Midwood’s culinary team each attend a professional brisket school where they learn the tricks of the trade (including how to burn hickory logs 24 hours a day) to slow-smoke the restaurant’s Texas-style brisket and burnt ends.
+The cooks on Midwood’s culinary team each attend a professional brisket school where they learn the tricks of the trade, including how to burn hickory logs 24 hours a day and how to slow smoke the restaurant’s Texas-style brisket and burnt ends.

 Claim to fame: Brisket and burnt ends

 Noble Smoke is a dream come to life for longtime restaurateur Jim Noble.
 Noble owns popular Charlotte locales, Rooster’s and The King’s Kitchen, but this Southern barbecue joint has been part of his long-term plans for more than 25 years.
 Noble Smoke pays tribute to the pitmaster legends that inspired Noble and his love of smoked meat.

 Claim to fame: Chopped Cheshire pork with Western or Eastern slaw

 Area: South Charlotte

 If you’re on a mission for pork in a pinch, look no further than The Q Shack, a fast-casual go-to in the Promenade on Providence shopping center.
 This barbecue joint, tucked into an upscale strip mall, will satisfy your ‘cue cravings with its popular hickory-smoked pulled pork sandwich or chile-rubbed beef brisket.

 Claim to fame: Hickory-smoked pulled pork